 Ari was born in San Diego and raised in Nepal, Barbados, Ecuador, Peru, and the Washington, DC area.
 Ari had asthma as a child and he avoided sports, because they exacerbated the symptoms.
 When he took his first hot yoga class in 2010, it was challenging, but he immediately noticed some of the beneficial effects of yoga practice.
 From then on, he knew that he had found an activity he loved and would practice forever.
 Ari attended Bikram Yoga Teacher Training in 2011.
 The training was a transformative experience, and he has taught and practiced hot yoga consistently ever since.
 He also has participated in the USA Yoga championships on the National level every year since 2013.
 Ari loves yoga because it goes beyond exercise; it unites the mind, body, and the soul, through the power of the breath.

 Bee began her first yoga here in 2013.
 Besides going through difficult times in her life during that time she was trying to cure herself from high cholesterol, acid reflux, breast tumors, tumors in kidney and ovaries, and chronic pain from a few car accidents.
 Her intention was to improve her health and maintain a healthy life.
 Unbeknownst to her she has been practicing yoga in her daily life, all along.
 Her practice has transformed her to be a better and healthier person.
 She has learned to love and care for herself.
 Yoga has changed her life and became the most important part of her life.
-Bee is the 2019 Illinois Senior Women's Champion with USA Yoga, and ranked 6th place in the Senior Women's 2021 National USA Yoga Championship.
+Bee is the 2019 Illinois Senior Women's Champion with USA Yoga.
+She ranked 6th place in the Senior Women's 2021 National USA Yoga Championship and 5th in 2022.
 She decided to pursue the teacher training to improve her knowledge of her practice as she wants to share and encourage others that yoga is preventative medicine.